hasiniraja/Learnify/README.md

 cd Learnify
 npm install
 npm run dev
+```
+Firebase configuration should be added using environment variables.
 ## 📖 Usage
----
-```
-##The platform is designed with a tailored experience for three primary user roles:
+The platform is designed with a tailored experience for three primary user roles:

 * **Students:** Explore curated learning resources, attempt interactive quizzes to test knowledge, and engage with AI tutors or peers for collaborative learning.
 * **Faculty:** Easily upload and organize study materials, create assignments, and track student progress.